Cabalist/Chipkit-LED-Cube/README.md

 --4) The scrollText() subroutine allows you to specify the string of text you want to scroll, the 3 RGB components for the color of your text, and 2 or 4 faces of the cube.

---5) The scrollThruX sub lets you specify a string of text to be scrolled, specify its 3 RGB color conponents, and pass it through the middle of the cube from back to front in the X direction.
+--5) The scrollThruX sub lets you specify a string of text to be scrolled, specify its 3 RGB color components, and pass it through the middle of the cube from back to front in the X direction.
 (The scrollUpX subroutine is used by scrollThruX.)

---6) The scrollThruY sub lets you specify a string of text to be scrolled, specify its 3 RGB color conponents, and pass it through the middle of the cube from back to front in the X direction.
+--6) The scrollThruY sub lets you specify a string of text to be scrolled, specify its 3 RGB color components, and pass it through the middle of the cube from back to front in the X direction.
 (The scrollUpY subroutine is used by scrollThruX.)

---7) The scrollTextStd2() subroutine allows you to specify a string, and just specify one of our standand colors on 2 faces
+--7) The scrollTextStd2() subroutine allows you to specify a string, and just specify one of our standard colors on 2 faces

---8) The scrollTextStd4() subroutine allows you to specify a string, and just specify one of our standand colors on 4 faces
+--8) The scrollTextStd4() subroutine allows you to specify a string, and just specify one of our standard colors on 4 faces

---9) The rotate() sub lets you specify a string of text to be used, specify its 3 RGB color conponents, and then it rotates the characters, one at a time, in the center of the cube.
+--9) The rotate() sub lets you specify a string of text to be used, specify its 3 RGB color components, and then it rotates the characters, one at a time, in the center of the cube.